 To abandon sensual pleasures in the world.

-Bound the worldly pleasures of the past,
+Bound by worldly pleasures of the past,

-From others they’re not free, not liberated—
+From others they’re also not free, not liberated—

-They’re attached to past and the future too.
+For those ones are attached to past and the future too.

-infatuated they are, all their things—losses all!
+infatuated they are, all their things—they lose all

-But subjected to pain they lament their losses—
+Subjected to pain they lament their losses—

-For how can all this be taken away, they wail?
+For how can all this be taken away, they wail

 Therefore should a person train,